jsf80238/data_science/README.md

       --target-dir /path/to/dir
                             Default is the current directory.
 Will make intermediate directories as necessary.
+      --output-file-name NAME
+                            Default is, in order: input file name, table name from query if it can be determined, 'profiled_data'.
       --html                Also produce a zip file containing the results in HTML format.
       --get-cleaned-version FILE_NAME
                             Output the Pandas data frame in CSV or Parquet format.
 Might be useful if